Classroom Management | Teaching Strategies

 4. Master Transitions

-That change in gears is a crucial moment in every class.
+Those transitions are crucial moments in every class.
 If you’re going to lose student engagement, it’s more likely to happen during a transition than any other moment.

 Thankfully, it’s pretty easy to successfully transition from one topic to another.